 The PhD also describes its relation to various standard data models, such as ISO 10303 and ISO 15926.
 It also contains an application of DEMO in Gellish.

-This standard defines the Gellish Expression Format for the definition of Universal Semantic Databases as well as for the definition of Data Exchange Message files.
+The Gellish Syntax standard defines the Gellish Expression Format for the definition of Universal Semantic Databases as well as for the definition of Data Exchange Message files.
 It also defines the Gellish collection of Contextual Facts, which provide a means to specify a detailed context for each expression to enable a precise the interpretation the expressions.
 Thus the document defines a native Gellish Formal Language syntax.
+The semantics is defined in the taxonomic dictionary and ontology.